actor-framework/evolution/proposals/0003-network-layer-rework.md

 #### Protocol

 A protocol policy represents an application layer protocol or add augmentations to the underlying transport protocol.
+It defines how incoming data is processed and how a packet is augmented before it is sent.
+This might include adding new headers or setting timeouts.
+Protocols we should keep in mind during the design are BASP, ordering, reliability, and slicing.

+The general idea is that protocols can be stacked and reused over different transport protocols.
+Having potentially different APIs for transport with kernel-multiplexed and socket-multiplexed protocols.
+This might be solved by having two protocol types that can handle the respective transport APIs and instantiate the same stack for both.
+Not sure if this is possible -- might depend on the choice we make for queue handling above.

 ```cpp
 struct protocol {